TopGun666/TOEFL-Essays/README.md

 [2019-02-27](03.md)  03.
 Do you agree or disagree with the following statement?
 Parents must have strict rules to help their children to be successful.

 [2019-02-28](04.md)  04.
 Some people prefer to buy technological devices as soon as they are available to the public.
 Others prefer to wait until many people have used them.
 Which do you prefer?

+[2019-03-01](05.md)  05.
+Do you agree or disagree with the following statement?
+People who cannot accept criticism from others will not be successful in work.